Tornadoes of 1998: April 15–16

 A two-day tornado outbreak affected portions of the Midwestern United States, Mississippi and Tennessee Valleys on April 15–16, with the worst of the outbreak taking place on the second day.
 On that day, at least 10 tornadoes swept through Middle Tennessee—three of them touching down in Nashville, causing significant damage to the downtown and East Nashville areas.
 Nashville became the first major city in nearly 20 years to have an F2+ tornado make a direct hit in the downtown area.

 In addition, the outbreak produced several other destructive tornadoes in Middle Tennessee.
 One of them, southwest of Nashville, was an F5 tornado—one of only two ever recorded in the state.
 That tornado remained mainly in rural areas of Wayne and Lawrence Counties.
 Other tornadoes during the 2-day outbreak struck Arkansas, Alabama, Illinois and Kentucky.

 12 people were killed by tornadoes during the outbreak, including two in Arkansas, three in Kentucky, and seven in Tennessee.

 May

 There were 310 tornadoes confirmed in the U.S. in May.

 May 4

 Two rare, anticyclonic tornadoes struck Los Altos and Sunnyvale in Santa Clara County, California (Silicon Valley).

 May 7

 A tornado outbreak in the Southeast spawned 20 tornadoes in North Carolina, including an F3 tornado in Clemmons and an F4 tornado in Caldwell County.

 May 15

 A large squall line with embedded supercells crossed much of Minnesota, producing large hail, destructive downburst winds, and five weak, but damaging F1 tornadoes, which killed one and injured 31.
 In all, the storms caused $1.5 billion (1998 USD) in damage.

-Another separate storms in Iowa spawned several tornadoes including Lone Tree dusty F3 tornado which causes significant damage and injuring 19 peoples.
-17 in Johnson County and 2 in Downey, Iowa.
+A separate storm system in Iowa spawned several tornadoes including a dusty F3 tornado that impacted Lone Tree, causing significant damage and injuring 47 people with 28 in Washington County, 17 in Johnson County and 2 in Cedar County.
+The town of Washington suffered extensive damage to the businesses, houses, apartment complex, the town's church and livestock sale barn, 27 people were injured in the town itself and one more injury occurred outside of the town as the tornado rolled over a car and the same storm that produced the Washington F3 would go on to produce a skipping tornado southwest of Benton, Wisconsin where the tornado left moderate to severe damage to 40 farms and downing powerlines, 11 people were injured by this tornado.
+From the earlier storm systems in Iowa, an intermittent F2 tornado impacted the town of Algona, destroying two homes and fifteen farms.
+A much more separate storm system struck Wisconsin, producing a F3 tornado that impacted east of Durand, destroying a trailer home and collapsing a home before lifting, a F1 tornado would go on to produce severe damage to the chemical fertilizer plant northwest of Elk Mound before destroying a house alongside a mobile home near Elk Mound.